stephengacheru/usehover.github.io/new/transaction-results.md

 # Transaction result details
 The details about a transaction are simply String extras on the data intent.
 To get the confirmation code just write `data.getStringExtra("code")`.

 All possible extras follow, please note that not all requests supply all extras.
-They depend on what the Mobile Money service supplies in the message.
+They depend on what information the Mobile Money service supplies.

 Extra | Description
 --- | ---